dre32722/dre32722.github.io/assets/handsonlabs/installdocker.md

 ### Install Docker.

-This section will help you deploy the docker software that can be optionally used to run the MedRec applciations.
+This section will help you deploy the docker software that can be optionally used to run the MedRec applications.

-To find your platform specific install instructions at [docker.com](https://www.docker.com).
+To find your platform specific install instructions go to [docker.com](https://www.docker.com).

 ### 1.1 Install Docker on Ubuntu 16.04